Natfan/work/btec/u7/a3/writeup.markdown

 ## PVI - Legislation: Data Privacy Laws and Data Security Policies
 ### Privacy Laws
 A Privacy Law is a law that enables the seclusion of a user on the internet, enabling them peace of mind when inputting data as they know that the misuse of this material is illegal.
 There are many different Privacy Laws in the United Kingdom that cover many different areas, including communication, finance, home, online, health and information.
 As this assignment is only about the use of internet Privacy, I shall only talk about Privacy Acts relating to activities online and Privacy Acts regarding information.
+These laws are important to UTC ISP as we deal with lots and lots of other people's network traffic, meaning that we need to follow these laws to the letter.

 The first law I shall be discussing is the Data Protection Act of 1998.
 The following is a brief summary taken from https://www.gov.uk/data-protection/the-data-protection-act/